-So, we have all been asked to stay home, as much as possible.
+So, we are in the midst of an international crisis.
+A pandemic.
+We have all been asked to stay home, as much as possible.
 Schools, even universities, have moved to online classes.
 Things are changing quickly.
 Emotions are high, toilet paper is scarce, and we can’t even gather to support each other.

 Curve ball!
 You will be home with all your kids, wearing all the hats.
 You can do this, Momma!!
 But the day is long.
 Even online school just doesn’t fill an entire day!

 I’m here to help!
 As a former public and private school educator, and Momma to 1,000 kids whom I homeschooled for 100 years, I thought I would share some tips and homeschool resources for what worked in our home.
 It’s hard, y’all, but worth it!

 First, BREATHE!
 We are likely in this for several weeks.
 But, it’s precious, precious time.
 These weeks together can be such a gift to your family!
 I pray each of us will be able to strengthen the fabrics of our families and tie our hearts together.
 To learn to know each other, see and hear each other, and treasure each other more.
 Lord, grant us patience and grace!

 In my experience, it will be best to implement a schedule right away, starting tomorrow.
 This is not true homeschooling, it’s crisis schooling!
 Without a firm structure in place, your home may fall sway to chaos.
 I have some initial thoughts below, and will provide links and resources, as well as past schedules we used when my kids were young, in separate posts.

 In your daily routine for ages 3+, include designated time for:

 Your kids need to be reading.
 Obviously.
 You know this.
 But, in order to build reading comprehension (and relieve a lot of family stress!), be sure to include both independent reading and family read-alouds.
 Listening to a story that is above their reading level prepares your child’s brain for more complex plots, characters and vocabulary.
 This is especially important if your kids do not enjoy reading!